Yamaha RD250 and Yamaha RD350 History

 1976 - New coffin shaped tank and 2 piston calliper disc brakes on both wheels

-1977 - Cast spoke rims on both wheels
+1977 - New cast spoke rims on both wheels

-1978 - Footrests relocated above exhaust pipe, longer silencers and manifold, CDI ignition & improvement to brake callipers
+1978 - Footrests relocated above exhaust pipe, longer silencers and exhaust manifolds, CDI ignition & improvement to brake callipers

-The classic RD 350 Yamaha ceased production in 1976 to make space for larger and more powerful racer Yamaha RD400.
-But not for long, with introduction of Liquid cooling in 1980, Yamaha RD350LC returned followed by RD350 YPVS in 1983.
+The classic RD 350 ceased production in year 1976 to make space for larger and more powerful street race bikes RD400.
+But not for long, with introduction of Liquid cooling in 1980, RD350LC returned followed by RD350 YPVS in 1983.

-Today Yamaha RD series motorcycle models like are in a modification boom, with garage enthusiasts turning these vintage legends into RD350 café trackers, RD350 Choppers, Bobbers, even Drag Bikes and other custom projects.
+Today RD Series motorcycles are in a modification boom, with garage enthusiasts turning these vintage legends into RD350 café trackers, RD350 Choppers, Bobbers, even Drag Bikes and other custom projects.
 To find an original untouched RD is almost impossible.
-This is partially caused by several factors, these powerful bikes usually endured several accidents during their lifetime and therefore numerous repairs, but also custom bikes were very popular even in the early days.
+This is partially caused by several factors.
+These powerful machines usually endured several accidents during their lifetime and therefore undergone numerous repairs, but also custom-builds were very popular even in the early days.
+Having your street racer customised to suit your style was as popular in the 70s as it is still today.

 1973-75 Yamaha RD250 parts and RD350 spares